 There is little or no scientific evidence to support the widespread belief that teething causes fever.
 Although it is difficult to disprove this notion completely, alternative causes of fever should always be sought and temperatures above 102°F (38.9°C) should never be attributed to teething.

 Some childhood immunizations can cause fever.
 The timing of the fever varies, depending upon which vaccination was given.
-(See "Patient information: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)".)
+(See "Patient education: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)".)

 HOW DO I MEASURE MY CHILD'S TEMPERATURE?

 The best way to measure a child's temperature depends upon several factors.
 In all children, a rectal temperature is the most accurate.
 However, it is possible to accurately measure the temperature in the mouth (for children older than four or five years) when the proper technique is used.

 Temperatures measured in the armpit are less accurate but may be useful as a first test in an infant who is younger than three months or an older child who cannot hold the thermometer under his or her tongue.
 If the armpit temperature is over 99°F (37.2°C), the rectal temperature should be measured.
 Temperatures measured in the ear or on the forehead also are less accurate than temperatures measured rectally or orally and may need to be confirmed by one of these methods.

 It is not accurate to measure a child's temperature by feeling the child's skin.
 This is called a tactile temperature, and it is highly dependent upon the temperature of the person who is feeling the child's skin.